 Parsley (ht 30 cm) is one of the most basic herbs and is used in many cuisines all over the world.
-There are two basic types: curled and Italian (the so-called flat-leaved variety - Petroselinum crispum var neapolitanum - which has a stronger flavour).
+Along with thyme and bay leaves, it is one of the essential ingredients in a bouquet garni, used for flavouring stews, soups and stocks.
+There are two basic types: curled and Italian (the so-called flat-leaved or Italian variety - Petroselinum crispum var neapolitanum - which has a stronger flavour and an smoother 'mouthfeel' than curly parsley).
 Parsley is also a decorative garden plant in its own right with its lush green leaves, and it can form an effective border to taller plantings.
 It is a biennial herb (it may behave as an annual in very warm areas) with a rosette of divided leaves.

 In its second year it produces a tall flower stalk comprised of a flat, open umbel of many tiny greenish-white or greenish-yellow blooms, followed by small brown seeds.
 The flowers are very attractive to beneficial insects in the garden so try to leave a few of these stalks on the plants rather than cutting them all off!
 Where parsley is happy, it will self-seed if you do this.
 It grows best in moist, well-drained soil and enjoys regular feeding.
 Where the soil is too dry, it may run to seed sooner.
 Seeds take a while to germinate - up to four or more weeks, so be patient - or buy seedlings in a punnet!
 I have read that Easter is a good time to sow parsley seeds.
 It can grow well in a large pot.

 This plant is grown from seed.